Search cost

+Unlike nonsequential-search, sequential buyers opt to buy at the lowest price found thus far or do another search one after another.
+There is a choice value tied to looking again at any price, and the optimum search problem is related to the "optimal stopping" issue.

+Search cost models

 Numerous search cost models exist to depict the process of consumers searching for alternative goods and services.

-Basic Price Search Model
+Basic price search model

 The most basic search cost model serves as a foundation for subsequent models.
 Peter A. Diamond's Model of Price Adjustment illustrates that small search frictions have an important role in market structure, and a firm's capacity to deviate from Bertrand Competition.